 • Self-Tapping and Durable - Suitable for wood with zinc finish for enhanced corrosion resistance.
 The PowerHead's flat-head, can be easily capped with a 9/16" or 18mm FastCap.

 My top choice is the FastCap PowerHead Wood Screws.
 I use them all the time.
-These cabinet screws are super strong and hold things together really well, especially cabinets.
+These cabinet screws are super strong and hold things together well, especially cabinets.

 They’re designed to make installing cabinets easy.
 The threads on these screws are sharp, which means they go in smoothly without a lot of effort.
 And the big heads on these screws give great support, so your cabinets stay firmly in place.